yolhan83/PHD_DG_julia/README.md

 Finally, you go to the "PHD_DG_julia.jl" file in "src" and change the import line 14 together with the parameter for the numerical simulation in main.
 Then, simply run as before.

+## how to view my datas ?

+You can view your datas using Visit and Paraview or directly in julia.

+For visit : open the datas folder where it was saved and open them using PlainText, check the box "first row as variable names" and set x and y coordinates as 0 and 1 index respectivly.

+For paraview : open the datas forlder as csv view, use filter "datas to point" and configure x,y to be the coordinates.

+Adapt this to datasCyl where (xc,yc,zc) are the coordinates.